Rohit10jr/Rohit10jr/README.md

 <details>
  <summary><h3>👨‍💻 Rohit's Coding Journey</h3></summary>
    I started my coding journey after failing to generate revenue from a website that I built.
 As a tech enthusiast and with some prior coding knowledge I wanted to learn everything about web development.
-All the while, teaching myself backend development and now trying out frontend technologies.
+After learning backend development with some guidance and help, now I have started my journey to take on frontend technologies.